karthick0529/MongoDB-Day1-Task/README.md

 All 10 Questions given in the document is complete.

-A JS Document is uploaded which has the 10 queries with the output
+JS Document is uploaded which has the 10 queries with the output

 The Questions given in documents are,